ederign/uberfire-docs/docs/tutorial/ufTasks.md

   </g:FlowPanel>
 </ui:UiBinder>
 ```
 We have also to change **ProjectPresenter.java** in order to open the popup and receive the name of new project created.
-And this snippet to our class.
+Add this snippet to our class:
 ```
+import com.google.gwt.user.client.Window;
+import org.uberfire.client.screens.popup.NewProjectPresenter;

+[...]

     @Inject
     private NewProjectPresenter newProjectPresenter;